-Constitutional guarantees of freedom of expression are generally respected.
-On October 8, Prime Minister Douglas won EC$350,000 (US$130,000) in a defamation case initiated in 2011 against The Democrat, a newspaper aligned with the opposition PAM.
+There are several independent media outlets.
+The PAM-affiliated newspaper, The Democrat, enjoys a large readership.
 The government owns the sole local television station, and the opposition faces some restrictions on access.
 In addition to both government and private radio stations, there is one privately owned daily newspaper, and political parties publish weekly newspapers.
 Internet access is not restricted.

 Freedom of religion is constitutionally protected, and academic freedom is generally honored.